hardikason/productcoa/app/code/SK/ProductCOA/README.md

     - Backend UI integration for COA image upload and display
     - ViewModel used for frontend data binding
     - Uses Magento UI components and admin system configuration
+    - Customer will be able to see authentication photo on ordered product.
+    - Admin can enable/disable module anytime.
+    - Photo upload directory can be changed from admin only.

 # Installation Steps